-Extract from the John Cary Atlas showing the application route from A to B in the same style as the existing road it leaves from at A and existing bridleway it crosses near Bassmead Manor
+Extract from the John Cary Atlas showing the application route from A to B in the same style as the existing bridleway it leaves from at A

 John Cary Map of the County of Bedford (1786-1885)

 Date.
 Map of Bedfordshire by John Cary 1801.